Your IP:Unknown

 • OpenVPN TCP is one of the most secure protocols, but it uses up a lot of mobile data and might be slower than others.

 • OpenVPN UDP is as secure as OpenVPN TCP but faster.
 It may be less stable and use up as much mobile data as OpenVPN TCP.
+Our tests on whether VPNs decrease your battery life showed that OpenVPN UDP often consumed more battery power compared to other protocols.

 • PPTP uses the least data and offers fast speeds.
 However, PPTP’s speed does not compensate for what it lacks in security.

-Using a VPN with Ethernet
+Can you use a VPN with Ethernet?

 Does NordVPN work without Wi-Fi?